 The Dr. Mildred F Jefferson Oratory Contest is open to high school juniors and seniors (juniors, please note that you should participate this year because this is a biannual event).
 Their task is to research, write and present a five- to seven-minute pro-life speech on abortion, infanticide, euthanasia or stem cell research.

 When and where are contests held?

-The students will compete at the state level at the MCFL Convention on April 2, 2016 at Assumption College in Worcester, MA.
-The winner of the state contest will win a trip with a parent or guardian to Washington, DC where the student will take part in the national competition held at the National Right to Life Convention July 7-9, 2016.
+The students will compete at the state level at the MCFL Convention on March 24 at Cardinal Spellman High School in Brockton.
+(Students who cannot be at the convention may submit a video of their speech by March 22.
+Ask for details when registering.)
+The winner of the state contest will win a trip with a parent or guardian to Kansas City, Kansas, where the student will take part in the national competition held at the National Right to Life Convention June 28-30, 2018.
 The winner will get to meet the other finalists from around the country who will also be competing.

 Registering and Guidelines:

 Contest participants will be guests for the MCFL Convention and will receive a free lunch.
-Anyone considering entering should read the national oratory contest rules (click here for contest rules please note these are the rules for the national contest, which are also applied to the Dr. Jefferson contest).
-Interested participants also need to register with Linda Thayer, MCFL Vice President of Educational Affairs, at email@example.com by expressing their interest in the contest.
+Anyone considering entering should read the national oratory contest rules (click here for contest rules; please note these are the rules for the national contest, which are also applied to the Dr. Jefferson contest).
+Interested participants also need to register with Domenico Bettinelli, MCFL Director of Community Engagement, at firstname.lastname@example.org by expressing their interest in the contest.

 If you have any questions, please contact the MCFL office at 617-242-4199.